HollyM021980/DnDCharacterSheet/README.md

     - The system will have the ability to do dice rolls as appropriate
       - Ability
       - Within elements of the edit page
+  - Explicit exclusions
+    - Spells and scoring for spells/abilities
+    - Reduced characters

 ## Task list
-- [] Create user stories
+- [X] Create user stories
-- [] Define data model
-- [] Initial Setup
+- [X] Initial Setup
-  - [] New app & create db
+  - [X] New app & create db
-  - [] Init git & create github repo & do initial commit & push
+  - [X] Init git & create github repo & do initial commit & push
-  - [] Create silly welcome page so you have something to look at when you run
+  - [X] Create silly welcome page so you have something to look at when you run
-  - [] Init Heroku & push app to Heroku
+  - [X] Init Heroku & push app to Heroku
+- [] Define initial data model
 - [] Sign-in/sign-up/log out using devise
 - [] Header and footer
   - [] Header navigation sign in, sign up, log out, Home